mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

  }
 ```

-If you want to add the old font sizes back, you can do so by adding the following to your theme:
+To keep the old font size scale, add the following to your theme:

 ```js
 extendTheme({